timjs/framboos-naked/README.md

 # FramboOS

+FramboOS is a minimal operating system (OS) for [Raspberry Pi 2 Model B](https://www.raspberrypi.com/products/raspberry-pi-2-model-b/).
+Actually, it is _very_ minimal.
+It has an UART interface for logging, and an interface to a framebuffer.
+That's really it...

+FramboOS can be loaded on a Raspberry Pi, but can also be emulated in [Qemu](https://www.qemu.org), which makes development more convenient.
+After booting, the only thing you'll see is a default _checker board_ screen.

+All other things need to be programmed by yourself!

 ## Prepare

 ### Ubuntu

-0. Be sure you're on Ubuntu 22.04 LTS or higher:
+1. Be sure you're on Ubuntu 22.04 LTS or higher:
    ```sh
    lsb_release -a
    ```